BiOpt/BiOpt.github.io/_pages/solvers.md

 Out1       = solver(func, dim,  pars);
 ```

 Each solver have two required inputs: 'func' defining the example and 'dim' recording dimensions of the example, and an optinal input 'pars' including some parameters.
 Please see the [menu-of-BiOpt.pdf](\files\menu-of-BiOpt.pdf) for more details of 'pars'.
-The chosen solver is $\texttt{SNLLVF}$ and the solved example is 'DempeDutta2012Ex24' defined by following Matlab m-file:
+The chosen solver is <span style="color:grey">**SNLLVF**</span> and the solved example is 'DempeDutta2012Ex24' defined by following Matlab m-file:

 ```
 function w=DempeDutta2012Ex24(x,y,keyf,keyxy)